TomSoderling/TomSoderling.github.io/_posts/2018-04-09-Disable-iOS-simulator-connections-popup.md

 <div>
     Deploying to the iOS simulators is great - so fast and convenient.
 I think every mobile developer I know likes them.
     <br/>
-    What's <b>not</b> convenient and gets pretty downright annoying is being forced to click "Allow" on this popup EVERY SINGLE TIME I do it.
+    What's <b>not</b> convenient and gets pretty downright annoying is being forced to click "Allow" on this pop-up EVERY SINGLE STINKIN' TIME I do it.
     <br/><br/>
     Thankfully, you can use this handy little bash script to help silence this popup and deploy without interruption to the simulator.
 Sometimes, it's the little things.
 </div>